cmancone/clearskies/docs/9_dependency_injection.md

 Which prints:

 ```
-`
+1
 2
 ```

-**HOWEVER**, you probably don't have to do this.  by default clearskies will automatically find any imported classes and modules that are defined in a subdirectory of the current script, and import those, so actually this works exactly the same as the previous example:
+**HOWEVER**, you probably don't have to do this.
+By default clearskies will automatically find any classes that are defined in the current script or which are defined in a module in the current directory or a subdirectory of the current directory, and import those, so actually this works exactly the same as the previous example:

 ```
 import clearskies